What The Locals Know

 Another good spot for a drink and lunch is Grandvewe Cheesery at Birches Bay a couple of kilometres beyond Woodbridge - they make cheese from sheep’s milk, and they offer free cheese-tasting.
 They also offer wine tasting from their organic vineyard, including a vodka and gin made from whey.
 It has a lovely upstairs veranda with spectacular views of the channel and Bruny Island.

-My favourite place is Five Bob Cafe (used to be Pepperberries Cafe) just beyond Grandvewe Cheeses, which is open Wednesday-Sunday from 10.00-3.00 (they are talking about being open for dinner some evenings).
+My favourite place is Five Bob Cafe (used to be Pepperberries Cafe) just beyond Grandvewe Cheeses, which is open Wednesday-Sunday from 11.00-4.00.
 It is quiet and peaceful and in a beautiful rural setting.
 Their small menu is seasonal and tasty.
 You can stroll about in the large veg garden or extend your walk to include the sculpture trail, which changes from July.

 Woodbridge Hill Handweaving Studio is worth visiting for beautiful woven tapestries, shawls and rugs.
 Woodbridge is 4km south of Kettering and the studio is in a beautiful garden with stunning views of the Channel.